 Other Types of Crowns

 When frontal teeth are involved, Dr. Zadeh chooses to use ceramic crowns for both aesthetic and medical reasons.
 All-ceramic crowns offer the most natural-looking tooth substitute available today and are the best choice for your front teeth, as the qualities and reactions to light of ceramic match those of your natural teeth.
 For this reason, Dr. Zadeh tends to recommend the stronger porcelain crowns for back teeth, and the more natural-looking ceramic crowns for front teeth.
-This mix-and-matching process is not unlike those of veneers, and it will not be uncommon for your crowns, especially if you require multiple, to be made of slightly different materials between crowns.
+This mix-and-matching process is not unlike those of veneers, and it will not be uncommon for your crowns, especially if you require multiple, to be made of slightly different materials.
 This allows the doctor exacting control over the aesthetic qualities and give you the most natural appearance possible.
 Our computer aided system also allows us to create crowns that are virtually identical to your old tooth.
 The days of a tooth being the odd-man out or shinier than the others have truly become a thing of the past thanks to the shade grading made available by machine assisted manufacturing.

 You can view before-and-after photos of porcelain crowns (caps) in our photo gallery.